TheLearningBytes/TheLearningByte.github.io/content/post/2025/Multilingual Copilot Agent.md

 ---

 **Multilingual Copilot Agent**
-In today's globalized world, the need for effective communication across language barriers has become paramount.
+In today's globalised world, the need for effective communication across language barriers has become paramount.
 Microsoft's Copilot Studio has introduced a groundbreaking solution—a Multilingual Copilot Agent—that not only enhances user interactions but also bridges communication gaps for diverse audiences.
 This blog post delves into the features, benefits, and best practices for implementing a multilingual agent in Copilot Studio.

 **Introduction to Multilingual Copilot Agents**